Rene-Sackers/mindustry-schematics-deserializer/README.md

 # Mindustry Schematic Deserializer

-A C# (.NET Core) implementation of Mindustry's schematics, allowing you to deserialize and thender them to a .png.
+A C# (.NET Core) implementation of Mindustry's schematics, allowing you to deserialize and then render them to a .png.

 `MindustrySchematics.Deserializer.ConsoleApp` has example code on how to use it.